Illumina/manta/README.md

 ##### Bundled dependencies

-Note that during the configuration step, the following compilation dependencies will be built from source if they are not found:
+Note that during the configuration step, the following dependencies will be built from source if they are not found:

 * cmake 2.8.0+
-* boost 1.53.0
+* boost 1.56.0+

-To avoid the extra time associated with this step, ensure that (1) cmake 2.8.0+ is in your PATH and (2) BOOST\_ROOT is defined to point to boost 1.53.0 (the boost version is required to be an exact match).
+To avoid the extra time associated with this step, ensure that (1) cmake 2.8.0+ is in your PATH and (2) BOOST\_ROOT is defined to point to boost 1.56.0 or newer.

 #### Windows development support